top of page

 Reducing churn is a complex topic—everything from customer service to product to industry trends you have no control over can play a role—but the starting point for any meaningful churn analysis is the same: generating NPS and CSAT scores.
 Until these crucial slices of customer data are being regularly collected and analyzed, everything else is just guesswork.
 Let’s take a look at each of them in turn.

-NPS is a measurement of customer loyalty, but it also serves as an indicator of churn risk.
+Net Promoter Score (NPS) is a measurement of customer loyalty, but it also serves as an indicator of churn risk.
 Customers are regularly surveyed on how likely they are to recommend a product or service to someone else using a scale of 0-10.
 Scores of 9-10 indicate a “promoter,” while any score of 6 or below is a “detractor.”
 Simply divide the percentage of promoters from the percentage of detractors, and you have your NPS.
 Scores range from -100 to 100, with 0 being the average and high positive numbers being the goal.

 Customer satisfaction